 In January of 2014, Rod and Pilar imported a young male from Belarus with Ayrzol and Millingford bloodlines named Bomond for their breeding program.
 They have thankfully welcomed two litters sired by Bomond in 2015 and one in 2016.
 Bomond's first litter sired in the United States gave Rod and Pilar four generations of Bravo Scotties under one roof.

 If you're interested in possibly owning a Bravo Scottish Terrier some day, please visit the Contact page and fill out the form.
-They last welcomed a litter on July 7, 2018 of 4 (2 girls and 2 boys) out of Chicory (her final litter and both girls staying at the Ottcienda) and are hoping for at least one to two other litters with puppies available to other homes in spring and fall 2019.
+They last welcomed a litter of 2 girls on February 4, 2019 out of Chicory (her final litter and both girls staying at the Ottcienda) and are hoping for at least one to two other litters with puppies available to other homes in spring and fall 2019.

 R O D & P I L A R